bodwigg/bodwigg.github.io/index.md

 Ex archaeologist.
 Information hugger.
 Database activist.
 Riesling fan.
 Amateur photographer since the late 70's.

 I’m based in Uppsala, Sweden.
-I work with things around cultural heritage data and museums as a product manager at [KulturIT AS](https://kulturit.org/).I manage [KulturNav.org](https://kulturnav.org/).
+I work with cultural heritage data and museums as a Product Manager at [KulturIT AS](https://kulturit.org/).
+I manage [KulturNav.org](https://kulturnav.org/), an open, cloud-based Software-as-a-Service platform where museums can create, manage, and publish name authorities and vocabularies for cultural heritage.

 ## Contact